Jared Tomich

-Jared James Tomich (born April 24, 1974 in St. John, Indiana) is a former American football defensive end in the National Football League.
+Jared James Tomich (born April 24, 1974) is an American former professional football player who was a defensive end in the National Football League (NFL).
 Tomich went to high school at Lake Central High School.
 Lake Central recently retired his number.
-Tomich played college football for the University of Nebraska.
+Tomich played college football for the Nebraska Cornhuskers.
 Jared came to Nebraska as a Proposition 48 (NCAA) partial qualifier, but ended up becoming an All-American in both 1995 and 1996.

-He played for the New Orleans Saints from 1997-2000 after being drafted by them in the second round of the 1997 NFL Draft.
-He played one season for the Green Bay Packers in 2002-2003.
+He played for the New Orleans Saints from 1997 to 2000 after being drafted by them in the second round of the 1997 NFL draft.
+He played one season for the Green Bay Packers in 2002–2003.